 Name Memory address range OSBYTE call

-FRED &FC00-&FCFF Read &92(146) Write &93(147)
+Read Write

+FRED &FC00-&FCFF &amp; 92 (146) &amp; 93 (147)

-JIM &FD00-&FDFF &94(148) &95(149)
+JIM &FD00-&FDFF &94 (148) &95 (149)

-SHEILA &FE00-&FEFF &96(150) &97(151)
+SHEILA &FE00-&FEFF &amp; 96 (150) &97 (151)

 On entry to the routines A contains the OSBYTE call number and X the offset within the page.
-If a byte is to be written it should be in Y. The calls are not available before ROM issue 1.0.
+If a byte is to be written it should be in Y.

-An application note entitled "BBC Computer 1MHz bus" explains suggested memory allocations for FRED and JIM.
+An application note entitled 'BBC Microcomputer application note no. 1-1 MHz bus' explains suggested memory allocations for FRED and JIM.
 It can be purchased from Acorn Computers.
-SHEILA addresses the devices with the offsets shown in the table on page 437.
+SHEILA addresses the devices with the offsets shown in the table.

 The user should be aware that the computer expects to service interrupts from all except the User port on the B side of the 6522.
 The A side is used for the parallel printer interface.
-Routines are provided (such as OSBYTE and OSWORD calls, etc.), to handle these devices.
+Routines are provided (such as OSBYTE and OSWORD calls, etc), to handle these devices.
 The only circuit that the user should need to handle directly is the 6522 User port.
 Information about other ports is given for information only - not to encourage you to access the circuits directly.
 You would be well advised to use the numerous routines provided wherever possible.
-Further details about some ports is given in the section which deals with Input/Output.
-See page 467.
+Further details about some ports is given in the section in chapter 46 which deals with input/output.